 How do I know if I have completed my General Education requirements?

 Go to www.gvsu.edu.
 Click on "Current Students", then click on "myBanner" and log in.
 From there you can obtain your MyPath "Degree Audit Report" which will tell you which classes you have taken and which classes you need to take.

 How does "double dipping" work?

 There are some classes that count for more than one General Education requirement.
 An example would be GPY 235.
-It is listed under Social and Behavioral Sciences AND World Perspectives, which means if you were to take this course, it would count for both a Social and Behavioral Sciences and a World Perspectives credit.
+It is listed under Social and Behavioral Sciences AND Global Perspectives, which means if you were to take this course, it would count for both a Social and Behavioral Sciences and a Global Perspectives credit.